phuket european winterswinter escape phuketphuket second home europephuket property hedge

 The legal question for European buyers wanting to spend December-February in Thailand:

-Tourist visa exemption: Citizens of EU countries, UK, Switzerland, Norway and most Western nations receive 30-day visa exemption on arrival, extendable to 60 days at a Phuket immigration office (fee: THB 1,900, ~$54).
-For a December–mid-March stay, this works: arrive December 1, extend to February 28, with one border run or overstay managed.
+Tourist visa exemption: Citizens of EU countries, UK, Switzerland, Norway and most Western nations receive 60-day visa exemption on arrival (since 15 July 2024, Cabinet Resolution 28 May 2024 expanded the visa-exempt list to 93 countries and doubled the stay period from 30 to 60 days), extendable by another 30 days at a Phuket immigration office (fee: THB 1,900, ~$54).
+For a December-March stay this works seamlessly: arrive 1 December, extend to early March, no border run needed.

 Multiple Entry Tourist Visa (METV): Issued by Thai embassies before travel.
 Provides multiple 60-day entries with one 30-day extension each entry.
 Valid 6 months.
 Suitable for buyers spending 60-90 days per visit.